pkdevboxy/crom/README.md

 # Crom

+PLEASE NOTE: This is a thought experiment, not production software.
+The ideas presented here are nascent, possibly stupid, and may change at any time.
+(For example, maybe Crom should [publish to IPFS](https://github.com/mbostock/crom/issues/11)?)

 Crom is an experimental, proof-of-concept package manager that avoids a centralized registry.
 Like other package managers, Crom allows you to install packages conveniently by name and (optional) version range:

 ```